ektrah/nsec/docs/api/nsec.cryptography.keyderivationalgorithm.md

     `salt` is not empty.

 ArgumentOutOfRangeException
-: `count` is less than 0 or larger than
+: `count` is less than 0 or greater than
     [[MaxOutputSize|KeyDerivationAlgorithm Class#MaxOutputSize]].

 ObjectDisposedException